 - The efficacy and safety of dupilumab compared to placebo in adults with moderate-to-severe AD was evaluated in two Phase 3 trials, SOLO 1 (n = 671) and SOLO 2 (n = 708).
 Adults who did not have an adequate response to topical treatments were included.
 Patients were randomized to either placebo, dupilumab 300 mg SC weekly or every other week for 16 weeks.
 The proportion of patients with an Investigator's Global Assessment (IGA) score of 0 or 1 (indicating clear or almost clear skin) and a reduction of 2 points or more in the score from baseline at week 16 was the primary outcome.
 In both studies between 36% and 38% of patients who received either regimen of dupilumab achieved the primary outcome compared to 8% to 10% of patients who received placebo (p < 0.001 for all comparisons).
 Significantly more patients who received dupilumab had ≥ 75% improvement from baseline on the Eczema Area and Severity Index (EASI-75) compared to those who received placebo (p < 0.001).
 Pruritus and quality of life measures were also significantly improved with dupilumab.
 The most common adverse effects with dupilumab compared to placebo were conjunctivitis and injection-site reactions (Simpson et al 2016). - The long-term efficacy and safety of dupilumab was compared to placebo in 740 patients with moderate to severe AD not adequately controlled with topical corticosteroids in the LIBERTY AD CHRONOS study.
 Patients received either dupilumab 300 mg once weekly, once every 2 weeks, or placebo for 52 weeks.
 The co-primary endpoints were proportion of patients achieving an IGA score of 0 or 1 and ≥ 2 point improvement from baseline and EASI-75 at week 16.
 At week 16, 39% of patients in both dupilumab groups achieved an IGA score of 0 or 1 compared to 12% of patients who received placebo.
 EASI-75 was achieved in 64% and 69% of the dupilumab groups vs 23% in the placebo group (p < 0.0001).
 Similar efficacy results were reported at week 52.
 At 1 year, the most common adverse events associated with dupilumab were injection-site reactions and conjunctivitis.
 Localized herpes simplex infections were more common with dupilumab while herpes zoster and eczema herpeticum was more common in the placebo group (Blauvelt et al 2017). - The efficacy of dupilumab compared to placebo was evaluated in 251 patients 12 to 17 years of age with moderate-to-severe AD in a double-blind, multicenter, randomized controlled trial.
 Patients < 60 kg received dupilumab 400 mg initially then 200 mg every 2 weeks and patients ≥ 60 kg received 600 mg initially then 300 mg every 2 weeks for 16 weeks.
-The primary endpoint (proportion of patients achieving an IGA score of 0 or 1 and ≥ 2 point improvement from baseline to week 16) was achieved in 24% of dupilumab patients compared to 2% of placebo patients.
-EASI-75 was achieved by 42% of dupilumab and 8% of placebo patients (Dupixent prescribing information 2019).
+Compared with placebo, dupilumab resulted in significantly higher proportions of patients achieving EASI-75 at week 16 (41.5% vs 8.2%; p < 0.001) and IGA score of 0 or 1 with 2 or more points improvement at week 16 (24.4% vs 2.4%; p < 0.001) (Dupixent prescribing information 2019, Simpson et al 2019).